Pupil Premium Report and strategy

 Planning for 2020-2021

-The Pupil Premium grant for Brightwell children is further reduced for the academic year 2019-20.
-We plan to use the pupil premium money received to support small group interventions and additional learning support where needed.
+We plan to use the pupil premium money received to support small group interventions and additional learning support where needed so as to close the gap between disadvantaged children and their peers.
 We will also use the money to subsidise pupils to attend enrichment clubs and activities that may not be otherwise accessible.